 And lest we forget to emphasize this point, the Flightcom executives we interviewed reiterated that there's more than one way wireless equipment can be considered "wireless."
 Some wireless headsets, for example, may still require a wire to a radio or a belt pack.
 In addition, the transmission range for such devices aren't likely to be as robust compared to the Flightcom system.

 "Wires are a real sore spot with airlines since they are always breaking," Broadley says.

-Walsh adds that it’s a question of “when not if,” wired headsets will need to be repaired.
-He says the repair issue really gets the airlines’ attention when they look at their overall repair costs for wired headsets, whether they’re used for pushback or deicing.
+Walsh says it's a question of "when not if," wired headsets will need to be repaired.
+He says the repair issue really gets the airline's attention when it comes to another possible ground support use for the Flightcom system – deicing.

-Such an after-market installation of wired headsets on deicing equipment, Walsh also notes, is expensive and can be eliminated with a true wireless system.
+Such an after-market installation, Walsh also notes, is expensive and can be eliminated with a true wireless system.

-“And anyone in the bucket loves that they aren’t tethered,” Walsh adds, “and the drivers like the fact that they can get out of the truck and still be in communication.”
+"And anyone in the bucket loves that they aren't tethered," Walsh adds.

 The setup is different for deicing operations.
 A vehicle-mounted base station provides communication between the driver and the deicer.
-But the system can also be configured to provide push-to-talk communication with ground control or other teams by way of two-way radios.
+But the system can also be configured to provide push-to-talk communication with ground control or other teams by way of a two-way mobile radio.

-In this instance, the ComHub supplies hands-free communication to the maintenance crew, no matter where they’re stationed.
+In this instance, the ComHub supplies hands-free communication to the maintenance crew that can be positioned inside or outside the aircraft.

 "There are instances where one tech on the inside of the aircraft can be banging on the interior of the plane in order to get the attention of the guys outside," Walsh says.

 Like the deicing application, however, the maintenance setup can also be configured with push-to-talk via portable radios.